kormuyang-lab/cp-programming/README.md

 # Competitive Programming
 Hi everyone!
-This repo is for those who interested in competitive programming.
+This repo is for those interested in competitive programming.
 ## Chapters
 - Basic Programming
 - Mathematics